Ifeanyi Udeze

 Ifeanyi Udeze (born 21 July 1980) is a Nigerian pundit, sports broadcaster and former professional footballer who played as a defender.
 He is currently a football analyst at Brila FM, in Lagos.

 He participated in the 2002 World Cup, and played mainly as a left-back, he is also used as centre-back.

 Early life

 Udeze was born in Ajegunle, Lagos, Nigeria.

 Club career

 Udeze played for clubs such as Bendel Insurance FC, AO Kavalas (Greece) and PAOK Thessaloniki, before joining West Bromwich Albion in 2003.

 In his first season with the Albion, he played in the Premier League, joining the club on loan in the latter stages of the season after which Albion were relegated.

 He was released from AEK Athens in January 2007, six months after signing a three-year contract on 11 August 2006.

-On 4 July 2007, he returned to PAOK FC, signing a two-year deal.
+On 4 July 2007, he returned to PAOK, signing a two-year deal.
 A niggling knee injury prevented him from grabbing a first team spot and he was released after a year at the club.